MohammadrezaAzimi/MohammadrezaAzimi.github.io/_pages/re.md

 ### Resource management using game theoretic analysis

 In communication networks, service providers and end-users have contradicting goals.
-The former seeks to attain the highest income per provided resource while the former attempts to obtain the lowest price per service.
+The former seeks to attain the highest income per provided resource while the latter attempts to obtain the lowest price per service.
 Using game theoretic analysis, I modeled the interaction between the service providers and end-users using competition or collaboration based schemes.
 The results are published in the following peer-reviewed articles:

 1. S.M.Azimi, M. H. Manshaei, F. Hendessi ["Cooperative primary–secondary dynamic spectrum leasing game via decentralized bargaining,"](https://link.springer.com/article/10.1007/s11276-015-0999-8) Springer Wireless Networks, vol. 22, no. 3, April 2016.